Draft evasion in the Vietnam War

-Draft evasion in the Vietnam War was a common practice in the United States and in Australia.
+Draft evasion in the Vietnam War was a common practice in the United States and Australia during the conflict.
 Significant draft avoidance was taking place even before the United States became heavily involved in the Vietnam War.
 The large cohort of Baby Boomers and late Silent Generationers allowed for a steep increase in the number of exemptions and deferments, especially for college and graduate students.
 More than half of the 27 million men eligible for the draft during the Vietnam War were deferred, exempted or disqualified.